nuejs/nue/packages/nuejs.org/docs/page-layout.md

 </header>
 ```

-And the actual popover menu is added to the end of the document body:
+The actual popover menu is added to the end of the document body:

 ```
 <body>